ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 ## Contribution

 We have seen how to install ESMValTool in a ``develop`` mode.
 Now, we try to contribute to its development.
-Let's see this can be achieved.
+Let's see how this can be achieved.
 We first discuss our ideas in an **[issue](https://github.com/ESMValGroup/ESMValTool/issues)** in ESMValTool repository.
 This can avoid disappointment at a later stage, for example,